- Docente: Enrico Tordoni

 Biodiversity Conservation

-- Theoretical foundations of ecosystem conservation.
+- Theoretical foundations of conservation biology.

 - International conventions for nature protection.